sashakoshka/hnbs/README.md

 # hnbs
 Holanet network binary structure

+A word of warning: this is intentionally untested for versions of NodeJS less than 14.
+This is because I am mad at the Debian maintainers for shipping an extremely out of date version of Node.
+If you're going to use this module for some reason and your distribution offers an archaic Node version, you can use NVM or something.
+Or install Alpine, the best Linux distribution.

-Format for sending quickly parsable structured data over the network.
-Somewhat similar to the NBT format, except far more minimal, and with a greater structural similarity to that of JSON.
+HNBS is a format for sending quickly parsable structured data over the network.
+It is somewhat similar to the NBT format, except far more minimal, and with a greater structural similarity to that of JSON.
+This format is optimized for small size and parsing speed.
 All data is encoded as big-endian.
-The format is optimized for small size and parsing speed.

 Throughout this document, any data prefixed by a type code will be referred to as a "tag".